nRFCloud/nrf-mesh-cli/README.md

 4. From the main menu, enter the number option associated with the operation you'd like to perform.

 ### Main Menu
-0. View unprovisioned device beacons - Get a list of live unprovisioned device beacons from the gateway.
+1. View unprovisioned device beacons - Get a list of live unprovisioned device beacons from the gateway.
 A list of the unprovisioned device beacons will be printed to the screen.
-1. Provision device - Provision a device and add it to the mesh network.
+2. Provision device - Provision a device and add it to the mesh network.
 You will be prompted to enter provisioning details.
-2. Configure network subnets - Add, Generate, Delete, or Get subnets for the gateway.
+3. Configure network subnets - Add, Generate, Delete, or Get subnets for the gateway.
 You will be prompted to enter subnet details.
-3. Configure network applicaiton keys - Add, Genreate, Delete, or Get application keys for the gateway.
+4. Configure network applicaiton keys - Add, Genreate, Delete, or Get application keys for the gateway.
 You will be prompted to enter application key details.
-4. View network nodes - Get a list of network nodes.
+5. View network nodes - Get a list of network nodes.
 A list of network nodes will be printed to the screen.
-5. Discover a network node - Get all detailes from a node including:
+6. Discover a network node - Get all detailes from a node including:
     - IDs
     - Node settings
     - Mesh features
     - Element details
     - Model details
-6. Configure a network node - Make configuration changes on a node including:
+7. Configure a network node - Make configuration changes on a node including:
-    0. Set Network Beacons - Enable or Disable the node's Network Beacon.
+    1. Set Network Beacons - Enable or Disable the node's Network Beacon.
-    1. Set Time-to-Live - Set the default Time-to-Live value for publishing messages.
+    2. Set Time-to-Live - Set the default Time-to-Live value for publishing messages.
-    2. Set Relay Feature - Enable or Disable the Relay feature and set the retransmit count and interval for publishing relay messages.
+    3. Set Relay Feature - Enable or Disable the Relay feature and set the retransmit count and interval for publishing relay messages.
-    3. Set GATT PRoxy Feature - Enable or Disable the GATT Proxy feature of a node.
+    4. Set GATT PRoxy Feature - Enable or Disable the GATT Proxy feature of a node.
-    4. Set Friend Feature - Enable or Disable the Friend feature of a node.
+    5. Set Friend Feature - Enable or Disable the Friend feature of a node.
-    5. Add Subnet - Add a Subnet to a node to allow it to participate in a new subnet.
+    6. Add Subnet - Add a Subnet to a node to allow it to participate in a new subnet.
-    6. Delete Subnet - Delete a Subnet from a node to prevent it from participating ina subnet any longer.
+    7. Delete Subnet - Delete a Subnet from a node to prevent it from participating ina subnet any longer.
-    7. Bind Application Key - Bind an applicaiton key to a mesh model on a node.
+    8. Bind Application Key - Bind an applicaiton key to a mesh model on a node.
-    8. Unbind Application Key - Unbind an application key from a mesh model on a node.
+    9. Unbind Application Key - Unbind an application key from a mesh model on a node.
-    9. Set Publish Parameters - Set the publish parameters for a mesh model on a node.
+    10. Set Publish Parameters - Set the publish parameters for a mesh model on a node.
-    10. Add Subscribe Address - Add a subscribe address to a mesh model on a node so that it can recieve messages from other mesh models on the network.
+    11. Add Subscribe Address - Add a subscribe address to a mesh model on a node so that it can recieve messages from other mesh models on the network.
-    11. Delete Subscribe Address - Delete a subscribe address from a node so that it no longer recieved messages from other mesh models on the network.
+    12. Delete Subscribe Address - Delete a subscribe address from a node so that it no longer recieved messages from other mesh models on the network.
-    12. Overwrite Subscribe Address - Overwrite all existing subscribe address on a node with one new subscribe address.
+    13. Overwrite Subscribe Address - Overwrite all existing subscribe address on a node with one new subscribe address.
-7. Reset a network node - Un-provision a node so that it no longer participates in the mesh network and starts broadcasting an unprovisioned device beacon.
+8. Reset a network node - Un-provision a node so that it no longer participates in the mesh network and starts broadcasting an unprovisioned device beacon.
+9. Configure mesh model subscriptions - Manage which mesh addresses for messages which the gateway will relay to the cloud.a
+    1. Subscribe - Subscribe to mesh model messages destined for a specific mesh address.
+    2. Unsubscribe - Unsubscribe from mesh model messages destined for a specific mesh address.
+    3. Get subscription list - Get a list of the currently subscribed mesh addresses.
+10. Send mesh model message - Have the gateway send a mesh model message on behalf of the cloud.
+    1. SIG Model - Send a message to a SIG defined model.
+Some models will step you though filling in the required fields while others will require you to enter the message as a byte array.
+    2. Vendor Model - Send a message to a vendor defined model.
+The payload must be entered as a byte array.